ansys/pymapdl/doc/source/contribution_and_api/building_example.rst

 Recommendations
 ---------------

-As the dynamic examples are examples that have to be run at each Documentation building, make sure to make them very short.
+As the dynamic examples are examples that have to be run at each Documentation build, make sure to make them very short.
 To get around the problem of execution time, feel free to use the static or the semi-static examples.